-Overall, total assets of the Company increased \$21.8 million from December 31, 2011 to March 31, 2012.
+Overall, total assets of the Company increased \$21.1 million from December 31, 2011 to June 30, 2012.

-Deposits increased \$24.4 million with the largest increase in the savings portfolio due to the introduction of the KASASA Saver program.
+Deposits increased \$10.8 million with the largest increase in the savings portfolio due to the introduction of the KASASA Saver program.
 The mix of the portfolio continued to transition to a higher level of core deposits as a result primarily of the Bank's offering of a high interest bearing transaction account along with an increase in health savings accounts.
 In 2010, the Bank strengthened its line of deposit products by adding additional products which added additional options to its already highly successful Reward Checking, which was renamed KASASA Cash.
 The additional options include KASASA Saver, KASASA Giver and KASASA ITunes.
 KASASA Saver, whose product utilizes a higher yielding rate than the Bank's regular saving account, is the reason behind the retention and increase of dollars in savings.
 These continue to be the deposits of choice and attract not only new money from existing customers but new customers to the Bank.

-The Certificate of Deposit (COD) portfolio has increased \$3.9 million during the first three months of 2012, a small piece of the increase which is why the Bank continues to decrease the cost of funds.
-This is demonstrated below in the section of this MD&A captioned "MATERIAL CHANGES IN RESULTS OF OPERATION-Interest Expense".
+The Certificate of Deposit (COD) portfolio has increased just \$286 thousand during the first six months of 2012; a small piece of the overall increase in deposits, which is why the Bank continues to decrease the cost of funds.
+This is demonstrated below in the section of this MD&A captioned "MATERIAL CHANGES IN RESULTS OF OPERATION - Interest Expense".

-The Bank paid off \$13.2 million in FHLB advances which had matured during 2011 and made principal payments of just \$17 thousand so far in 2012.
-Securities sold under agreement to repurchase decreased almost \$2.4 million during the first three months of 2012 as compared to yearend.
+The Bank paid off \$13.2 million in FHLB advances which had matured during 2011 and made principal payments of just \$34 thousand so far in 2012.
+An additional \$5 million advance bearing an interest rate of 4.84% will mature in September which the Bank intends to pay off at this time.
+This too should lower the cost of funds.
+Securities sold under agreement to repurchase increased \$2.0 million during the first six months of 2012 as compared to yearend.

-Capital increased approximately \$384 thousand from year-end during the three months of 2012.
-Positive earnings being greater than the decrease in accumulated other comprehensive income are the factors behind the increase.
-Comprehensive income decreased \$777 thousand which encompassed the shift of \$169 thousand from unrealized gain to realized gain with the sale of securities.
+Capital increased approximately \$2.8 million from year-end during the six months of 2012.
+Positive earnings and an increase in accumulated other comprehensive income are the factors behind the increase.
+Comprehensive income increased \$383 thousand which encompassed the shift of \$169 thousand from unrealized gain to realized gain with the sale of securities.
 Dividends paid were equivalent to the same period last year.